-2. Negative Stereotypes: Some employers believe that Veterans can be too "rigid" or formal.
-Overcome these stereotypes by preparing for your interview.
-Have a civilian play the role of an employer asking you questions about your background, experience, and qualifications.
-Consider recording the interaction on your smart phone or video camera, and the interviewer can debrief you on how you came across.
-Other stereotypes include problems with anger management or post-traumatic stress.
-If you are faced with these challenges, help is available at VA facilities and Vet Centers.
+One way veterans can work to overcome the stereotype of rigidity is to prepare for interviews.
+Have a civilian play the role of an employer and ask questions about your background, experience, and qualifications.
+Consider recording the interaction on your smartphone or camera, and ask the interviewer to debrief you on your presentation.
+If you are faced with the challenges associated with anger management or post-traumatic stress, help is available at VA facilities and Vet Centers.
 You can also reach out to Give an Hour or other related organizations.
 It may take some help to get back on your feet, but don't let that stop you from furthering your career.

-5. Acclimation: Employers are concerned that Veterans don't completely fit into corporate culture.
-Interview prep can help you practice interacting in a less military, more corporate way.
-Finding out about the corporate environment is also helpful.
+Veterans, research prospective employers and make sure you see yourself working there.
+Interview preparation can help you practice interacting in a less military, more corporate way.
+What is the corporate environment like?
+Is it formal?
+How do people dress (business or business casual)?
 What terms are used?
-How do people dress (business or business casual)?
-How formal is the culture?
-Connect with someone in that industry, or better yet the company you are applying to, to find out about the cultural environment and norms.
+Connect with someone in that industry, or better yet the company you are applying to, and ask about the cultural environment and norms.

 Often the concerns employers have about veterans are simply stereotypes or small hurdles that can easily be overcome.
 Work with each other through communication, training, and (once on board) mentorship programs.
 Employers will be rewarded with discipline and strong work ethics from their new veteran employees, and veterans will be rewarded with a workplace that better understands and values them.